djaus2/SurfPad/README.md

 - Page to display XAML sent astext from remote app.

 ## Target for Remote app
-Cabn be any app on any system that supports Serial, Bluetooth Serial, or Sockets.
+The remote app platform can be any app on any system that supports Serial, Bluetooth Serial, or Sockets.
 Just neeeds to implement the interface.
 Some examples will be given eg for Windows 10 desktop, Windows 10 Mobile and Windows 10 IoT-Core.
 You are invited to add mote targets, once the interface is published here.